Vizovice

 Vizovice (/cs/; Wisowitz) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 4,800 inhabitants.
+The town is located on the Lutoninka Stream in the Vizovice Highlands.

-The town is known for its long tradition of slivovitz production, which has been produced here since the 16th century.
+Vizovice is known for its long tradition of slivovitz production, which has been produced here since the 16th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the Vizovice Castle, protected as a national cultural monument.

 Administrative division

 Vizovice consists of two municipal parts (in brackets population according to the 2021 census):